FIFA picks 2026 World Cup cities, predicts US `No 1 sport'

 Specific sites for each round will be announced later, and Infantino said world-wide television times will be a factor for the final, which makes the Eastern and Central times zones more likely.
 FIFA has gradually moved back the kickoff time of the final from 3:30 p.m.
 EDT to 10 a.m.
 EDT for this year’s tournament, which is 10 p.m. in Beijing.

 New stadiums were selected in five areas used in 1994.
-AT&T Stadium in Texas replaced Dallas’ Cotton Bowl, SoFi Stadium in Inglewood took over for the Rose Bowl and Levi’s Stadium instead of Stanford Stadium.
+AT&T Stadium in Texas instead of Dallas’ Cotton Bowl, SoFi Stadium in Inglewood for the Rose Bowl and Levi’s Stadium for Stanford Stadium.

-Met Life Stadium in East Rutherford, New Jersey, and Gillette Stadium in Foxborough, Massachusetts, replaced torn-down stadiums that were adjacent, Giants Stadium and Foxboro Stadium.
+Met Life Stadium in East Rutherford, New Jersey, and Gillette Stadium in Foxborough, Massachusetts, replaced torn-down sites that were adjacent, Giants Stadium and Foxboro Stadium.

 Three U.S. venues have retractable roofs and Atlanta has a fixed roof.
 All of the U.S. stadiums but Miami and Kansas City opened in 2002 or later.